 International students of APU form numerous Christian fellowship groups that meet weekly on campus to promote understanding of the Christian faith and provide opportunities for building friendships.
 These groups are supported by ISS as well as the Center for Student Action.
+The following fellowship groups currently exist: Huaren Association, Japanese Friday Night Fellowship and Korean Fellowship.
 For information on meeting times of the various groups, contact ISS.

 At present, limited scholarships are available at the postbaccalaureate level.
 Some teacher assistantships or graduate internships are available in some departments.
 For more information, see the specific program area.

 Any international student studying at APU on an I-20 or DS 2019 (F or J visa status) issued by APU must purchase APU student health insurance, which is paid twice a year and covers the student for 12 months.
 Student health insurance becomes invalid upon graduation or withdrawal from APU.